Machu Picchu Trekking – What A Challenge!

 Machu Picchu Elevation

 You will need to be aware that acclimatisation is the key to trekking in Machu Picchu.
+The high altitude in Machu Picchu can affect different people at different times.
 We highly recommend arriving at least 4 days in advance to give your body a chance to acclimatise.
 Coca tea seems to alleviate the symptoms of altitude sickness which are light headiness, headaches, nausea and vomiting, fatigue and shortness of breath, lack of sleep and lack of energy.

 Cusco altitude is 11,152 feet (3399m) above sea level